steryu/UnityGame/README.md

     public int Amount;
 }
 ```
-After that i made `unique ability class` with the possibility to have unique properties, like elemental damage, that inherits form the `base ability class`.
-This class is also scriptable object which means i can easily adjust properties in the inspector. with this system I can create an abilty with an array of upgrades like this:
+The `UniqueAbility class` inherits from the `base class` and extends functionality to make it possible to add unique properties, such as elemental damage.
+This class is implemented as a ScriptableObject, providing a interface for tweaking properties directly within the Unity inspector.
+With this approach I can create an abilty with an array of upgrades like this:

 ![UpgradesInspector](https://github.com/steryu/UnityGamey/blob/main/images/Screenshot%202023-11-17%20140828.png)

-Then I put the abilties that are unlocked to the player in a database.
-Every time the player levels up in game by collecting EXP points you have the options the select 1 of 3 abilities.
-These are abilties chosen at random from the `database`.
+To manage the available abilities, I made a database.
+Every time the player gains experience points and levels up, they are presented with a selection of three abilities and these choices are randomly drawn from the ability database.

 ```C#
 private void DisplayAbilities()